 The Goldfield Hotel was once the most spectacular hotel in the state of Nevada, but today operates under a different superlative: one of the most haunted places in Nevada, if not the entire United States.
 While the hotel is said to have quite the roster of “permanent guests”, the most famous Goldfield Hotel ghost is the spirit of a woman named Elizabeth, George Wingfield’s said-to-be mistress, who allegedly became pregnant with Wingfield’s child.

-Story goes that in order to protect his marriage, he initially paid her stay to stay away, but, growing fearful of exposure, he ultimately chained her to a radiator in room 109 throughout the entirety of her pregnancy where she allegedly cried for hours on end, begging for freedom.
-Wingfield fed her food and water to keep her alive until the child was born, but then she disappeared.
+Story goes that in order to protect his marriage, he initially paid her to stay away, but, growing fearful of exposure, he ultimately chained her to a radiator in room 109 throughout the entirety of her pregnancy where she was said to have cried for hours on end, begging to be released.
+Wingfield fed her food and water to keep her alive until the child was born, but then she disappeared altogether.
 One theory is Elizabeth died at childbirth, but many suspect Wingfield murdered her.
-What’s worse: the story goes that her baby was thrown in a mine shaft, or tunnel, beneath the hotel.
+What’s worse: rumor has it that her baby was thrown into a mine shaft, or tunnel, beneath the hotel.
 Many guests touring the Goldfield Hotel have claimed to see Elizabeth’s apparition, and some even claim to hear crying, presumably Elizabeth calling out for her child.